realpython/python-guide/docs/scenarios/xml.rst

       </plus>
     </mydocument>

-can be loaded into a Python dict like this:
+can be loaded into a Python :py:class:`dict` like this:

 .. code-block:: python